 - CO1 To encourage mixed-use complete streets that demonstrate high quality building and streetscaping standards, and prioritize pedestrian comfort. - CO2 To accommodate new residents through buildings that transition appropriately to adjacent lower building forms and public spaces. - CO3 To create a safe and comfortable public realm for people of all ages and abilities.

+Figure 17: Corridors

-Figure 17: CorridorsLocations of Corridors within the Regional Centre a) Encourage multi-unit residential and mixed-use buildings along Corridors.
+Locations of Corridors within the Regional Centre

 Mixed-Use